shortstheory/shortstheory.github.io/_drafts/warstory.md

 for me.
 My opponent was quite a worthy match, having a rating of 1728

 when I battled him (compared to my 1665).
-While I'm alright at double
+While I\'m alright at double

-battles, EV train, and RNG, I'm definitely not World Champion material.
+battles, EV train, and RNG, I\'m definitely not World Champion material.

 But my, how did that that change with this battle.
 **